sarfata/sarfata.github.com/_posts/2013-06-11-Use-Vagrant-To-Install-The-Pebble-SDK-In-Minutes.md

 For more information on how to get started writing watchfaces and apps for Pebble, [read the docs][pebblesdkdoc]!

-To save some disk space (~1.5Gb) you can destroy the virtual machine at anytime (`vagrant destroy`).
+To save some RAM and disk space (~1.5Gb) you can destroy the virtual machine at anytime (`vagrant destroy`).
 Of course, it will not touch your project files on your computer.
 The next time you need it, just run `vagrant up` and it will be ready again in a few seconds.

 ## Q&A

 Hope this helps some of you get started with the Pebble SDK!
-Feel free to post questions in the comments below or on the Pebble forum.
+Feel free to post questions in the comments below or on the [Pebble forum][pebbleforum].

 ### Post-Scriptum: How to prepare the Vagrant image?